petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

-CI means that valuable changes to code are incorporated into a single source of truth, or "main branch," as quickly as possible, resulting in a continuous flow of changes to the code rather than less frequent, larger batches of changes.
+CI means that valuable changes to code are incorporated into a single source of truth, or "main branch," as quickly as possible, resulting in a continuous flow of small changes to the code rather than less frequent, larger batches of changes.
-CD means that these changes are accessible to the users as quickly as possible, e.g., with daily updates instead of quarterly or annual "big bang" releases.
+CD means that these changes are accessible to the users as soon as possible, e.g., with daily updates instead of quarterly or annual "big bang" releases.

-CI/CD best practices ensure the software remains working and available while evolving, allowing the developers to feel safe about quickly making improvements.
+CI/CD best practices ensure the software remains working and available while evolving, allowing the developers to feel safe and confident about their modifications.
 Similarly, CR would ensure the research project remains reproducible---its output artifacts like datasets, figures, slideshows, and publications,